-PLA 461 Landscape Architecture V. (5) F Landscape ecological planning: collection and application of ecological data relevant to planning and design at landscape scale.
+Landscape ecological planning: collection and application of ecological data relevant to planning and design at landscape scale.
 Studio.
-Prerequisite: PLA/PUP 362 or instructor approval.
+Prerequisite: PLA 362.

 PLA 462 Landscape Architecture VI.
-(5) S Urban design: analysis and design of the contemporary city emphasizing cultural and environmental influences of urban form.
-Prerequisite: department major or instructor approval.
+(4) S

+Advanced landscape architecture: integrative capstone studio with multifaceted design problems.
+Prerequisite: PLA 461.

 PLA 484 Internship.
-(3) F, S, SS (SS1 only) Full-time internship under the supervision of practitioners in the Phoenix area or other locales.
+(3) F, S, SS (SS1 only)

+Full-time internship under the supervision of practitioners in the Phoenix area or other locales.
 Credit/no credit.
 Prerequisite: department major or instructor approval.

 PLA 485 International Field Studies in Planning and Landscape Architecture.
-(1- 12) F. S. SS
+(1-12) F, S, SS

 Organized field study of planning and landscape architecture in specified international locations.
 May be repeated for credit with department approval.
 Study abroad.
 Cross-listed as PUP 485.
+Credit is allowed for only PLA 485 or PUP 485.